google/android-riscv64/README.md

 If you want to check whether a particular directory builds, `cd` into that directory and use `mm -j`.

+The value of jobs is recommended, such as `make -j8`, otherwise oom-killer may come out.

 ### Cuttlefish (emulator) setup

 To launch cuttlefish, follow the general